-- ...
-A principles-based approach to practice - ...
-Description of the legislative authorising environment for the MARAM Practice Guides - ...
-Overview of the service system, entry points for service users (victim survivors and perpetrators) - ...
-Guidance on how organisational leaders, and individual professionals and services can identify the responsibilities that make up their role, and how sections of the Responsibilities for Practice Guide should be used in practice - ...
-Information about family violence - including the definition under the FVPA, behaviours that constitute family violence, evidence-based risk factors and presentations of risk for victim survivors across age groups, and across communities - ...
-Working with perpetrators of family violence, including the concepts of the predominant aggressor and misidentification - ...
-Key concepts for practice, including Structured Professional Judgement, intersectional analysis and the legislation supporting information sharing.
+- ... a principles-based approach to practice - ... the legislative authorising environment for practice under the MARAM Framework - ... an overview of the service system, including entry points for service users (both victim survivors and perpetrators) - ... guidance for organisational leaders, individual professionals and services to identify the responsibilities that make up their role, and how to use the victimsurvivor and perpetrator-focused MARAM Practice Guides in their work - information about family violence

+including the definition under the

+Act, behaviours that constitute family

+violence, evidence-based risk factors

+and presentations of risk for victim

+survivors caused by perpetrators' use of

+violence, across age groups, and across

+communities

+- ... working with child and adult victim survivors and adult perpetrators of family violence, including concepts of the predominant aggressor and misidentification

+- ... key concepts for practice, including structured professional judgement, intersectional analysis, trauma and violence-informed practice, person or victim-centred practice, and the legislation supporting information sharing.